© 2008 Steve Campsall

 • to show you know the conventions of the form required, e.g. a letter or an article.

-• Is it catchy and interesting and is its style and tone appropriate for its audience and purpose?
+• Is its style and tone appropriate for its audience and purpose?

 • Is the tone authoritative?